The-EG/The-EG.github.io/_posts/2020/2020-09-11-raspberry-pi-case.markdown

 ## Four Years

-For most of it's life, my Raspberry Pi 3B+ didn't have a nice case like the above, but instead it trudged through it's existance as this mess:
+For most of it's life, my Raspberry Pi 3B+ didn't have a nice case like the above, but instead it trudged through its existance as this mess:
 ![The Mess](/assets/the_mess.png)

 ## I had good intentions.